cisagov/ScubaGear/baselines/exo.md

-In addition to acknowledging the important contributions of a diverse team of Cybersecurity and Infrastructure Security Agency (CISA) experts, CISA thanks the following federal agencies and private sector organizations that provided input during the development of the Secure Business Cloud Application’s security configuration baselines in response to Section 3 of [Executive Order (EO) 14028, *Improving the Nation’s Cybersecurity*](https://www.federalregister.gov/documents/2021/05/17/2021-10460/improving-the-nations-cybersecurity):
+In addition to acknowledging the important contributions of a diverse team of Cybersecurity and Infrastructure Security Agency (CISA) experts, CISA thanks the following federal agencies and private sector organizations that provided input during the development of the SCuBA security configuration baselines in response to Section 3 of [Executive Order (EO) 14028, *Improving the Nation’s Cybersecurity*](https://www.federalregister.gov/documents/2021/05/17/2021-10460/improving-the-nations-cybersecurity):